-The programs of study, known as majors, include a narrative description and a summary of course requirements.
+The programs of study, known as majors or minors, include a narrative description and a summary of course requirements.
 Students should read the complete narrative descriptions because the summary eliminates essential information.
 An explanation of the components of each course entry follows.

 Unless an exception is noted, course numbering typically follows standard guidelines.
 Courses numbered 10000 are general education and introductory courses.
 Courses numbered 20000 are intermediate, advanced, or upper-level courses that are open only to undergraduates.
 Courses numbered 30000 and above are graduate courses that are available only to undergraduate students who obtain the consent of the instructor.
 Undergraduates registered for 30000-level courses will be held to graduate-level requirements.
 With the exception of BUSN courses, when a course is cross listed between the College (10000- to 20000-level courses) and graduate divisions or professional schools (courses numbered 30000 and above), College students may only register for the undergraduate number.
 Higher-numbered courses within each of these categories do not indicate increasing levels of difficulty.